Ruelle-Pollicott resonances of diffusive U(1)-invariant qubit circuits: Truncated quasi-momentum-dependent propagator of extensive observables

 The basis of extensive observables can now be written down, one merely takes all possible local basis elements $\mathcal{P}^{(r)}$ on all possible starting positions $m$.
 The basis elements are therefore

 where $b \in \mathcal{P}^{(r)}$ for some $r$.
-Moreover, $B_k^{(m,b)}$ for all $k, m$ and $b \in \mathcal{P}^{(r)}$ are an orthonormal basis of the space of extensive observable w.r.t.\ the \textit{extensive} Hilbert-Schmidt inner product $\sprode{A}{B} \coloneq \frac{s}{N 2^N} \tr A^\dagger B$.
+Moreover, $B_k^{(m,b)}$ for all $k, m$ and $b \in \mathcal{P}^{(r)}$ are an orthonormal basis of the space of extensive observables w.r.t.\ the \textit{extensive} Hilbert-Schmidt inner product, $\sprode{A}{B} \coloneq \frac{s}{N 2^N} \tr A^\dagger B$.
 The number of basis elements of support $r$ (or less) is $\frac{3s}{4}4^{r}$.
 Importantly, the identity operator $\1$ is excluded from this basis.
 This is convenient, since it is always a conserved quantity in unitary dynamics and is, therefore, not of interest in the present application.
-For details and derivations see Appendix~\ref{app:ext_obs}.
+For details and derivations \diffa{regarding the space of extensive observables} see Appendix~\ref{app:ext_obs}.

 It is now easy to calculate the matrix elements of the Heisenberg propagator in the basis of extensive observables by simply taking the inner product

 In this context, we call $\mathcal U$ the \textit{propagator of extensive observables} (i.e., the Heisenberg propagator in a particular basis).